enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-25_lazy-strict-eval.typ

 find it_.

-This is not as lazy as a lambda calculus normalization strategy that computes a weak head normal form, as WHNF leaves body of abstractions unnormalized.
+This is not as lazy as a lambda calculus normalization strategy that computes a weak head normal form, as WHNF leaves the body of abstractions unnormalized.
 However, it is lazy in a call-by-need sense in that function arguments are normalized only when needed.
 Thus implying that control flow mechanisms (such as branching) do not require any special nodes to short-circuit.